Chamion/eslint-plugin-chamion-typescript/docs/rules/react-no-unnecessary-rerender.md

-# react-no-stale-state
+# react-no-unnecessary-rerender

-> Disallow calling state dispatch functions effect callbacks
+> Disallow calling state dispatch functions in effect callbacks

 A common antipattern in React code is setting state in response to state changes in a `useEffect` callback.
 It's better to resolve state in one rerender to avoid unnecessary rerender although doing so requires more effort.